 Ken Newhouse (00:03:02):

-Now, everybody who listens to the get clients now podcast knows that weekend and week out, you’re getting access to high level methods to get you clients, not only for me, but from the world-class guests and experts that I have on the show.
+Everybody who listens to this show knows that week-in and week-out we deliver high level methods to get clients now and keep them coming.
+Winning strategies delivered by me and from the world-class guests and experts that I have on the show.

 And suffice it to say, well, I can literally give you a million dollar methods to get clients now.
-You end up hiring the wrong person … none of that’s gonna matter because you’re going to end up losing tons and tons and tons of money, or your ability to sustain growth is going to be damaged or completely eliminated.
+You end up hiring the wrong person and none of that’s gonna matter because you’re going to end up losing.
+Losing tons of money, or your ability to sustain growth is going to be damaged or completely eliminated.

 So that’s what we’re gonna actually talk about with Jeff on today’s show (i.e, “how to hire top talent”).
 And then on our next show, which is episode #340 that’s the show that’s coming up on Monday … and I’m going to be interviewing Dr. Mike Neal and hiring system.

 He’s created build my team.
-But getting back to today’s episode, I wanted to actually start this mini series off with jet because without question, Jeff is the most experienced, most qualified, most in demand thought leader on the subject about how to attract, find and hire top talent … how to hire the perfect team member for your business or your brand the first time around.
+But getting back to today’s episode, I wanted to actually start this mini series off with Jeff.
+I’m doing that because he is the most experienced, most qualified, most in demand thought leader on the subject.
+The subject about how to attract, find and hire top talent … how to hire the perfect team member for your business or your brand the first time around.

 Ken Newhouse (00:03:47):